coronalabs/corona-docs/markdown/guide/programming/03/index.markdown

 </div>
 <div class="docs-tip-inner-right">

-It's very important to understand basic Lua memory management and how it relates to Corona display objects.
+It's very important to understand basic Lua memory management and how it relates to display objects.
 The first command above, <nobr>`display.remove( thisAsteroid )`</nobr>, will remove the asteroid from the screen, visually.
 However, that command alone will __not__ release the asteroid from Lua memory.
 Why?

 Because we stored an __additional__ reference to the asteroid inside the `asteroidsTable` table, Lua cannot free up the memory allocated to the asteroid object until that reference is removed.
 That's why we perform the second command, <nobr>`table.remove( asteroidsTable, i )`</nobr>, directly afterward.
 This effectively removes that additional reference and, because there are no other persistent references to the object, the Lua garbage collection process can then automatically free its allocated memory.